Main Street Capital (MAIN)

 The pre-tax profit margin includes interest because it's central to how financial institutions generate revenue and manage costs.
 Tax considerations are excluded since they represent government policy rather than operational performance, giving investors a clearer view of business fundamentals.

-Over the last four years, Main Street Capital’s pre-tax profit margin has risen by 34.8 percentage points, going from 126% to 91%.
-Luckily, it seems the company has recently taken steps to address its expense base as its pre-tax profit margin expanded by 3.4 percentage points on a two-year basis.
+Over the last five years, Main Street Capital’s pre-tax profit margin has fallen by 77.2 percentage points, going from 126% to 84.3%.
+However, the company gave back some of its expense savings as its pre-tax profit margin declined by 5.8 percentage points on a two-year basis.

 Main Street Capital Trailing 12-Month Pre-Tax Profit Margin